italia/eudi-wallet-it-docs/docs/en/pid-eaa-entity-configuration.rst

                 - **name**: String value of a display name for the claim.
                 - **locale**: String value that identifies the language of this object represented as a language tag taken from values defined in *BCP47* :rfc:`5646`.
 There MUST be only one object for each language identifier.
-  * - **credential_status_detail_supported**
-    - JSON object that outlines the details of each validity status supported by the PID/(Q)EAA Provider related to the Credentials issued.
-It contains ``Display`` array containing a list of states with the corresponding descriptions and language identifiers.
-The parameter that MUST be included are:

-        - **state**: String value of a Credential status supported.
-        - **description**: String containing the description of the status related to this object.
-        - **locale**: String value that identifies the language of this object represented as a language tag taken from values defined in *BCP47* :rfc:`5646`.
-There MUST be only one object for each language identifier.
   * - **jwks**
     - JSON Web Key Set document, passed by value, containing the protocol specific keys for the Credential Issuer.
 See `OID-FED`_ Section 5.2.1 and `JWK`_.